snorkman88/suntastic/README.md

 ## Watchdog timer

+If for any unforeseen reason, the voltage supplied to the core module drops low enough that the device shuts down or to a level that causes a brown-out, it may not be able to resume its normal operation by itself without external intervention (manually or by automation) that either removes and reconnects the voltage supply or issues a reset.

-An external watchdog timer that will trigger a reset in case of a software bug/glitch or brownout will be a [TPL5010](https://www.ti.com/lit/ds/symlink/tpl5010.pdf?ts=1706954677109&ref_url=https%253A%252F%252Fwww.google.com%252F) from Texas Instrument.
+An external watchdog timer will issue a reset in case of a software bug/glitch or brownout will be a [TPL5010](https://www.ti.com/lit/ds/symlink/tpl5010.pdf?ts=1706954677109&ref_url=https%253A%252F%252Fwww.google.com%252F) from Texas Instrument.

 For this feature to be fully functional, **CHANGES IN THE CORE MODULE FIRMWARE ARE NEEDED** to periodically generate a pulse to reset the counter of the  WDT.